 295 Douglas Street between Third and Fourth Avenues

 Campers learn about everything it takes to put on a show, not just acting, singing and dancing, but set design, stage management and tech, too.
-At the end of the session they'll work together to mount Beauty and the Beast.
+At the end of the session they'll work together to mount a full-scale production and every student in the program will have a named part, costume and take part in at least two musical numbers.
+In 2015, the Brooklyn Players put on Pippin.

 Collage Summer Studio